 Recently, an older friend at church said her doctor had advised her to do the same.
 I cautioned her against it.

 Of course, our mothers might have developed Alzheimer’s regardless.
 I do believe diphenhydramine exacerbated the tendency.
 We must be our own health care advocates and watch out for our elderly loved ones as well.

 A. Diphenhydramine (Benadryl) is an old-fashioned antihistamine that was originally developed to treat allergies.
 Because it often makes people drowsy, drug companies have added diphenhydramine to over-the-counter sleeping pills.
 Virtually all “PM” nighttime pain relievers contain this drug.

 Diphenhydramine interferes with the action of the brain chemical acetylcholine.
 Long-term use of strong anticholinergic drugs has been linked to the risk of dementia (BMJ, April 25, 2018).
-A review of sleep medicines in older adults concluded that:

 Doctors, DPH and Dementia:

 It worries us that physicians are recommending DPH for insomnia.
 The authors who reviewed the “Safety and Efficacy of Sleep Medicines in Older Adults” wrote:

 “Over-the-counter (OTC) or nonprescription medications such as antihistamines are frequently used for sleep.
 They are inexpensive and readily available options; however, they have limited data on safety and efficacy when used for insomnia.
 Diphenhydramine is the most commonly used OTC pharmacologic agent.
 OTC sleep aids should be utilized in short durations because tolerance can develop.”